S. Walter Poulshock

 S. Walter Poulshock (February 19, 1929 – February 3, 1997) was an American historian and psychotherapist.

-As an assistant professor at Rutgers University, he resigned his position after it was discovered that his 1965 book The Two Parties and the Tariff in the 1880s, among other work, was based on fabricated quotes.
-The case has been described as one of the most notable examples of academic fraud in American historical research prior to the more widely publicised Arming America case.
+As an assistant professor at Rutgers University, Poulshock resigned his position after it was discovered that his 1965 book The Two Parties and the Tariff in the 1880s, among other work, was based on fabricated quotes.
+The case has been described as one of the most notable examples of academic fraud in American historical research prior to the more widely publicized Arming America case.

 Poulshock subsequently retrained as a psychotherapist, and practiced in this field until his death in 1997.

 Career as historian

 Poulshock studied for a PhD at the University of Pennsylvania, specialising in politics of the 1880s, and graduated in 1962.
 He then adapted his thesis into a book, published by Syracuse University Press.

 Poulshock received an appointment as an assistant professor at Rutgers and the book initially received some favourable attention.
 However, reviewer Jerome L. Sternstein (who wrote two articles on the case in 2002) and others came to realise that many quotes were from letters that did not exist.
 In addition, it emerged that Poulshock had never been to a department of the Library of Congress where he claimed to have carried out much of his research.

 Poulshock was reportedly challenged by a meeting of Rutgers faculty, where he confessed and agreed to leave.